-Nevertheless current democracies found systems to avoid both extremes of preferring the majorities or minorities in immoderate manner to achieve the best direct representation of the people.
-Federal countries such as Australia or Switzerland introduced the double majority.
-It states that a proposal support of majority voters and majority within half of the federal units is needed to abolish a law or pass a new proposal.
-Referendums in most countries are restricted and the legislature has always a veto right to still refuse a proposal.
-In the case of non-involvement of the parliament in referendums the constitutional court takes over the veto role.
-US courts for instance have the power to strike proposals from the ballot paper.
-In this case I find that direct democracy cannot be considered as an alternative system as they need a secondary system such as a court or parliament that defends the rights of minority groups
+Nevertheless, current democracies found systems to avoid both extremes of preferring the majorities or minorities in an immoderate manner to achieve the best direct representation of the people.
+Federal countries, such as Australia or Switzerland, introduced the idea of a double majority.
+It states that a proposal support of majority voters and the majority within half of the federal units is needed to abolish a law or pass a new proposal.
+Referendums, in most countries, are restricted, and the legislature always has a veto right to still refuse a proposal.
+In the case of parliament non-involvement in referendums, as is the case in the US, the constitutional court takes over the veto role.
+In this case, I find that direct democracy cannot be considered as an alternative system, as they need a secondary system, such as a court or parliament that defends the rights of minority groups

-One of the main arguments that questions instruments of direct democracy as opposed to a representative one is the capability of people to represent their individual opinions on the matter at stake.
-The enhanced participation could educate voters about important current political issues.
-By empowering the citizens, the society could become more stable due to the raise of political knowledge.
-On the contrary, it is hard to imagine that largely indifferent populace will be turned into engaged citizens just by exposing them to a broad range of referendums.
-Especially when issues are complex and require people to have particular education and extensive knowledge, I think the majority of people are not entitled to make judgements.
-One cannot expect to let the average citizen to decide about for instance Germany’s foreign policy towards Greece.

-The people also do not vote necessarily determined by the question at hand but by peripheral or extraneous questions.
-A survey analysed why the majority of voters rejected a proposed EU constitutional treaty in France and Netherlands in 2005.
-Some voters did not regard the question itself but voted from an election perspective.
-If they are unsatisfied with the government that proposed the vote they vote against their agenda in principle and not because they disagree with the specific proposal.
-Or they cast a vote on the current issue but based on wrong information and thus reasons.
-In the survey they rejected the proposal due to fear of low cost Eastern European labour.
-This nevertheless did not correlate with the proposals agenda at all.
+One of the main arguments that question instruments of direct democracy as opposed to a representative one is the capability of people to represent their individual opinions on the matters at stake.
+Enhanced participation could educate voters about important current political issues, which could make the society more stable.
+However, on the contrary, it is hard to imagine that a largely indifferent populace will be turned into engaged citizens, simply by exposing them to a broad range of referendums, which is particularly true when the issues are complex and require people to have particular education and extensive knowledge.
+Furthermore, also worth noting is the fact that in some countries, as was the case in the Netherlands and France in 2005, some voters will not regard the question itself but will vote from an election perspective.
+If they are unsatisfied with the government that proposed the vote, they vote against their agenda in principle and not because they disagree with the specific proposal, or they cast a vote on the current issue, but base it on wrong information.

-Generally political scientists such as Giovanni Sartori claim the ‘cognitive incompetence of most citizens’ makes them unable to make objective judgements on issues.
-Minorities might be able to get their superficially attractive but populist scheme approved by the public as they do not question the funding or ulterior motives.
-Citizens are highly influenceable as they base the information predominantly on partisan sources, simplistic coverage by tabloids or broadcastings, exposed to prejudice.
-Therefore great power is attributed to those who control media devices.
-The danger arises of abuse by political mobilization of opinion fed masses by the elite.
-The argument arises that in the end the voter does just cast a vote on the decision they are lobbied for by the media.
-In my opinion, elected parliamentarians are not as gullible as they have advisers and experts they can console on the topic at hand.
-Furthermore can they invest more time to illuminate the issue from different perspective to be as objective as possible and decide for the greater good.
+Generally, political scientists, such as Giovanni Sartori, claim the ‘cognitive incompetence of most citizens’ makes them unable to make objective judgements on issues.
+Citizens are easily swayed, as they base the information predominantly on partisan sources or simplistic coverage by tabloids or broadcastings.
+Therefore, those who control the media have the power.
+The argument arises that, in the end, the voter does just cast a vote on the decision they are lobbied for by the media.
+This can be further compounded when the public is unable to follow a strict plan to reach long-term aims when holding referendums.
+Political parties could lose control over political agendas when they are routinely racked by random decisions on policies from an unpredictable electorate.